 - You must fill out the Permit for Games and Chance & Skill, Form l.
 This form can be found on line below.
 You will be asked to prepare a budget, so be thinking about your target revenue, how many tickets you would like to sell and what your expenses will be (printing raffle tickets, accounting fee, prizes, etc.).

-- Approval: To get your raffle approved, you must turn in Form 1, a sample of the raffle ticket and the prize list(s).
-Once these documents are turned, you will be contacted when the raffle is approved.
-At this time you can print your tickets.
+Approval: To get your raffle approved, you must turn in Form 1, a sample of the raffle ticket and the prize list(s).
+Once these documents are turned in, you will be contacted when the raffle is approved.
+At this time, you can print your tickets.
 Once the raffle is approved, you cannot add additional prizes.

 - When all of this has submitted and reviewed, a journal voucher will be done to transfer any net proceeds to the permanent club account.